GLOBAL MARKETS-Global shares begin H2 with a whimper despite positive data

 By Tom Arnold

-LONDON, July 1 (Reuters) - Global stocks struggled for momentum on Wednesday as improving economic data was offset by concern that surging coronavirus cases in the United States could derail the world's recovery before it properly begins.
+LONDON, July 1 (Reuters) - Global stocks bogged down in worries about surging coronavirus cases in the United States on Wednesday, even as a slew of data hinted at signs of an economic recovery in Europe and Asia.

 Germany's manufacturing sector contracted at a slower pace in June, while French factory activity rebounded into growth, data showed.